The New Adventures of Winnie the Pooh: Broadcast history

 Despite production ending the year before, reruns of the show continued on ABC's fall schedule for the 1992–93 season.
 By the following year, the show was dropped altogether by ABC and sold in syndication.
 Executives felt the show could make more money selling directly to television stations rather than accepting ABC's license fee.
 The show returned on ABC in late 1995 when reruns of the program replaced The New Adventures of Madeline.
-It returned again to the ABC lineup on January 4, 1997 and continued until September 7, 2002.
+It returned again to the ABC lineup on January 4, 1997, as part of Disney's purchase of ABC the year prior; these reruns continued until September 7, 2002.

 The Disney Channel began airing reruns of the series on October 3, 1994, in the United States.
-The show also began airing in the channel's preschool block, Playhouse Disney, when the block launched on April 1, 1997.
+The show also began airing in the channel's preschool block, Playhouse Disney, when the block launched on February 1, 1999.
 These continued until September 1, 2006, at which point it was taken off the channel's schedule.
 Playhouse Disney on the other hand ran it until August 1, 2006, one month before Disney Channel ended its run.
 It was also shown on Toon Disney, first airing on April 18, 1998, and ran until October 19, 2007.
-Internationally, the show has aired in several countries including Seven Network (later The Disney Channel) in Australia, CITV (later The Disney Channel) in the United Kingdom, TF1 in France, Super RTL in Germany, Rai 1 and Rai 2 in Italy, TV Tokyo (later Disney Channel, Tokyo MX, Toon Disney, Disney XD, Disney Junior, and NHK BS Premium) in Japan, SBT (later Disney Weekend, Disney Channel and Claro TV's channel) in Brazil, and the Family Channel in Canada, India, and Poland.
+Internationally, the show has aired in several countries including Seven Network (later The Disney Channel) in Australia, CITV (later The Disney Channel) in the United Kingdom, TF1 in France, Super RTL in Germany, Rai 1 and Rai 2 in Italy, TV Tokyo (later Disney Channel, Tokyo MX, Toon Disney, Disney XD, Disney Junior, and NHK BS Premium) in Japan, SBT (later Disney Weekend, Disney Channel and Claro TV's channel) in Brazil, and Family Channel in Canada, India, and Poland.